University of Edinburgh Political Internship Program

-Interns are also fully enrolled University of Edinburgh students, and are invited to take advantage of the many activities offered on campus.
+Interns are also fully enrolled University of Edinburgh students, and are invited to take advantage of activities offered on campus.
 The University offers about 180 student clubs and its International Students’ Centre runs a program of events throughout the year.
 The Students’ Association occupies four buildings on campus, comprising bars, libraries, TV rooms, theatres, snooker rooms and more; its entertainment program features debates, regular DJs and live music.

 In addition, the USC UK Resident Coordinator leads several excursions in England and Scotland each semester, which are open to all students attending UK universities through USC Dornsife overseas programs.

 Accommodations: Guaranteed housing in single rooms in university-owned apartments.
 Meal plans are not available.